ethereum/consensus-specs/specs/_features/eip7732/builder.md

 ## Introduction

-With the ePBS Fork, the protocol includes new staked participants of the protocol called *Builders*.
+With the EIP-7732 Fork, the protocol includes new staked participants of the protocol called *Builders*.
 While Builders are a subset of the validator set, they have extra attributions that are optional.
 Validators may opt to not be builders and as such we collect the set of guidelines for those validators that want to act as builders in this document.

 ## Builders attributions